Ginger Lynn

-Ginger Lynn Allen (born December 14, 1962), known professionally as Ginger Lynn, is an American pornographic actress and model who was a premier adult-entertainment star of the 1980s.
+Ginger Lynn Allen (born December 14, 1962) is an American pornographic actress and model who was a premier adult-entertainment star of the 1980s.
 She also had minor roles in various B movies.
 Adult Video News ranked her at #7 of the 50 greatest porn stars of all time in 2002.
 After ending her pornography career, she began using her full name and found work in a variety of B-movies.
-She had a late-career return to the adult industry and made a brief series of movies.
-Allen is a member of AVN, NightMoves Adult Entertainment, and XRCO Halls of Fame.
+She returned to the adult industry and appeared in pornographic movies throughout the 2000s.
+Allen is a member of AVN, NightMoves, XRCO, and Urban X Halls of Fame.

 Early life

 Born and raised in Rockford, Illinois, Allen moved to California in 1982 to become her grandfather's caregiver following his heart attack.
 After he died, she had her "first nice boyfriend" move in with her.
 Allen, the breadwinner of the two, felt obligated to find a lucrative occupation.
 When she answered an advertisement from the World Modeling Agency in September 1983, she immediately signed a contract with that agency and did pictorials for Cheri, Club, Hustler, and Penthouse, which brought her to the attention of the adult entertainment industry.